throwaway121998/sysc-4001-assignment-3/README.md

 	Parse the procedure call
 	If procedure is INSERT
 		Instatiate a new employee
-		Push the item on the employee list
+		Push the employee on the list
 		Print the employee list
 	Else if procedure is CHECK_NAME
 		Find the employee id that matches